Home » Side Dishes » Baked Macaroni and Cheese

 Because of the fat in the dairy, mac and cheese often needs some acid to bring the flavors to life.
 I love adding 1-2 teaspoons of red wine vinegar to the sauce before stirring in the pasta.
 Avoid strong vinegars like apple cider or white distilled.

+To measure the pasta: Please follow the volume instructions and measure your pasta dry in a measuring cup meant for dry items (not a liquid one).
 Small pastas like ditalini or little wagon wheels can go up to about 2 cups and be fine in the recipe, and large ones like bow tie or cellentani can as well.
 If you will stick to elbow pasta until you get the hang of things you’ll be better off.

 Other macaroni and cheese recipes you’ll want to devour: